Lust for Life

 In an attempt to control his destiny Kirk also formed a production company, Bryna, named after his mother, and the company would proceed to produce some 25 films in the next 20 years, many starring Douglas, prime amongst them the two Stanley Kubrick directed projects Paths of Glory and Spartacus.
 The former was one of the greatest films on the subject of WWI, featuring one of Douglas’ finest performances as the lawyer defending 3 French Army soldiers accused of cowardice, and the latter a blockbuster before the word was coined.
 Spartacus was Kirk’s baby, and after he fired his first-choice director Anthony Mann, he turned to Kubrick the Boy Wonder to save the day, and he managed to turn in an intelligent epic while Douglas carved a role that he would forever be associated with.

 During the same period Kirk enjoyed a fruitful collaboration with MGM house director Vincente Minnelli, featuring two superb films on the topic of tinsel town, The Bad and The Beautiful and Two Weeks in Another Town.
 The third project gave Douglas another bravura role, that of Vincent Van Gogh in the bio-pic Lust For Life, which won him a Golden Globe and another Academy Award nomination.
 He also teamed up with John Sturges for a couple of fine westerns, Gunfight At The O.K.
-Corral (with Burt Lancaster) and Last Train to Gun Hill, opposite Lust for Life co-star Anthony Quinn.
+Corral (with Burt Lancaster - the pair became lifelong friends in the process) and Last Train to Gun Hill, opposite Lust for Life co-star Anthony Quinn.

 As most ageing Hollywood actors did in the 1960’s, Douglas turned to a producing a plethora of war films and westerns, with mixed results.
 He worked with John Wayne, the biggest movie star of all, in a couple of them, namely Otto Preminger’s In Harm’s Way and Burt Kennedy’s The War Wagon.
 He made another fine film with Lancaster, the John Frankenheimer directed political thriller Seven Days In May, about an attempted military coup in Washington, baiting Burt with the plum role of the villain while Kirk too the lesser role.
 In 1962 he made what he always said was his favourite role, written by Dalton Trumbo, a modern cowboy in Lonely Are The Brave.
 He worked for A-List directors Anthony Mann in The Heroes of Telemark, Elia Kazan in The Arrangement and Joseph L. Mankiewicz in There Was a Crooked Man… opposite fellow veteran Henry Fonda.